-While there are many boat tours that will take you to Rick’s Cafe, I recommend that you visit on your own.
+While there are many boat tours that will take you to Ricks Cafe Negril, I recommend that you visit on your own.
 A taxi ride from your hotel or resort won’t amount to the same price as the tour.
 Even though there might be unlimited drinks on the boat cruises, you probably have something similar at your resort.
 And when you get to Rick’s Cafe, you’ll end up buying a drink there anyway.
-Most of the boat cruises take off before sunset, and that’s the best part of visiting Rick’s Cafe.
+Most of the boat cruises take off before sunset; one of the best parts of visiting Ricks Cafe Jamaica is viewing the sunset from the bar.
 You don’t want to miss out on that.

 If you’re staying in Negril, I’ve read that you can call Rick’s Cafe directly and they will pick you up.
 A return shuttle service is $8 per person.

-I tried some cliff jumping in Bermuda.
-It was ridiculously thrilling and lots of fun.
-But, when we visited Rick’s Cafe, the weather wasn’t cooperating.
+When I visited Rick’s Cafe in Negril, the weather wasn’t cooperating.
 It was raining from time to time, and the water was a little choppy.
-When the clouds moved in, the weather wasn’t as hot anymore.
+The clouds grew thick overhead, and it wasn’t that hot outside on that November day.
 I didn’t end up wearing my bathing suit that day as I didn’t intend to jump from the start.
 While my two travel companions wouldn’t have minded if I did jump, it wasn’t something they wanted to do.
 When I arrived and saw how high the tower was, I’m not sure that I could have worked up the courage to jump.
 It’s very high.
 We had a much more enjoyable time watching others make the leap.

 There are three heights to jump from: 10 feet, 25 feet, and 35 feet.
 Most people jumped from 25 feet, but we witnessed a few daredevils jump from the highest spot.
 I’m sure it was scary even for the greatest adventurers, as I actually felt nervous for them.
 I don’t think I could offer any advice for someone wanting to do this.
 Don’t look down?
 Take a deep breath and jump?
 Don’t hesitate – just go for it?

-After all, Rick’s Cafe is a bar!
 It’s always a good idea to order a cold drink, especially on a hot day.
+Rick’s Cafe is a bar, so you’re in the right place to do so.
 There are tons of seats right along the ocean offering some of the best views in Negril.
 Sit beneath a beach cabana, under an umbrella, or near the bar.
 Either way, you’re going to be treated to some stunning scenery.
 I recommend ordering a Red Stripe, one of the local beers in Jamaica.
 While the weather ranged from sunny to cloudy to rainy for us, it wasn’t all doom and gloom.
 It really wasn’t busy there at all, so we had our choice of seats.

 Is it the best sunset in Jamaica?
 It’s quite possible.
-Rick’s Cafe is positioned perfectly for the most awesome sunset views, completely unobstructed.
+Rick’s Cafe has the most awesome sunset views, completely unobstructed on the west coast.
 Our only hope was that the clouds would dissipate for the show.

 We were in luck.
 The rain disappeared and the clouds moved aside, if even for a few moments.
 The fiercely glowing sun dazzled with a brilliant light show before fading into the horizon.
-The sky was stained with vibrant reds and oranges.
+Vibrant reds and oranges stained the sky.
 A small crowd gathered to watch the sunset.
 Everyone was silent as we watched one of nature’s greatest spectacles.

 If anything, go to Rick’s Cafe for the sunset, and nothing more.